gneas/Election_Analysis/README.md

 - The county with the largest voter turnout was:
     - Denver

-Given this audit was a success and captures all the critical information needed to report on the results of a local election, this audit tool could be rolled out to other localities.
-There are a couple of items which would have to be considered/incorporated in order to accomplish this.
-First, the data source would need to
+Given this audit was a success and captures all the critical information needed to report on the results of a local election, this audit tool could be rolled out for other types of elections.
+Some changes would have to be considered/incorporated in order to accomplish this.
+One consideration would be incorporating script to prompt the user to input what kind of election is being analyzed.
+This inputed value would then be used to run the code specific to the election type.
+Another change that would need to be made would pertain to presidential elections.
+Code would have to be incorporated that captures the Electoral College votes by State.

 ### Complete Analysis Snapshot
 ![Election Results](/analysis/Election_Results.png "Election Results")